ClearwaterUK/UltrakULL/UltrakULL/docs/Dubbing.md

 ## Adding your own audio files

-Audio files should be in .wav format.
-Depending on compatability, feedback and future updates, the audio format used may change in future.
+Audio files should be in .ogg format.

 ## Reproducing voice effects for each character
 You will first need [Audacity](https://www.audacityteam.org/download/).
 This tool is highly recommended to follow the steps given here.